 The construction of a landfill expansion and office complex would take place on lands that are predominantly undeveloped and covered with forested or herbaceous vegetation.
 Clearing and grading of the site would result in long-term impacts to species composition and wildlife habitat.
 However, the project area is located within the boundaries of an existing industrial use (i.e., GAF) and has been previously disturbed.
 Adverse impacts would also occur to the intermittent and ephemeral streams, wet weather conveyances, ponds and wetlands within the landfill expansion and office complex areas.
 These impacts would be mitigated through adherence to applicable permit requirements.
-In addition, cemeteries located within the APE footprint would be adversely impacted; however, these impacts would be mitigated through the delineation of graves, conducting historical and genealogical research on the persons buried in each cemetery, providing public notice, contacting living relatives, and removing all graves from the cemeteries and relocating them to a new burial ground identified by TVA.
+In addition, cemeteries located within the APE footprint that are potentially eligible for the NRHP would be adversely impacted; however, these impacts would be mitigated in consultation with the SHPO and tribes through the delineation of graves, conducting historical and genealogical research on the persons buried in each, providing public notice, analysis of remains, contacting living relatives, removing all graves from the cemeteries and relocating them to a new burial ground identified by TVA, and installation of interpretive signage or marker.